brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 9:10am - 11:00am: Added functionality to highlight a nav link when its category is selected by user.

 * 11:00am - 12:00pm: Met with Ethel.

+* 1:00pm - 2:15pm: Worked on changing styling of trip details tables.
 <!-- NOTES:

 Conditionally render trips by having a toggle feature.